Thursday, May 2, 2024

 Surgical treatment:

 In advanced pelvic malignancy, the bladder may have to be removed.
 A urinary conduit is created from a loop of the ilium.
-At times, transcutaneous stents are placed to drain the urine from the both ureters.
+At times, transcutaneous stents are placed to drain the urine from both ureters.
 Various other forms of urinary diversion operations are used based on specific circumstances.